 Being Immersed Works

-The straightest blue line path to true fluency is immersion.
+The straightest blue line path to true mastery is immersion.
 There is no way around it.
 Want to learn to speak Spanish fluently as fast as possible?
 Move to Mexico City or Madrid for six months.

 The problem, however, is that most people cannot afford to do this (whether because of time, work, money, or familial constraints).
-Rosetta Stone understands that, and tries to replicate the process within its software program.
+Rosetta Stone understands that and tries to replicate the process within its software program.

 Rosetta Stone strips out all English translations and directions and tosses you straight into exercises.
-You’re asked to speak, listen, read and write in Spanish from the first lesson.
+You’re asked to speak, listen, read, and write in Spanish from the first lesson.

 The issue with this is that it can be highly intimidating and frustrating for some learners.
-When you don’t know what you’re supposed to do and you’re forced to make mistakes to learn, it can feel overwhelming, and flat out annoying.
+When you don’t know what you’re supposed to do and you’re forced to make mistakes to learn, it can feel overwhelming and flat-out annoying.

 But here’s the thing: it works.
 After the first few lessons, you get the hang of it, learn how the program works, and establish a baseline of vocabulary.
-And once you do that you’re off and running.
+And once you do that, you’re off and running.

 Great For Visual Learners

-As part of this learning framework, you will constantly see images in the Rosetta Stone program.
+As part of this learning framework, you constantly see images in the Rosetta Stone program.
 How else do you make someone associate a Spanish word with an object without telling them what it is in English?
 You show them a picture.

 This makes the Rosetta Stone Spanish program perfect for highly visual people.
 If that sounds like you, Rosetta Stone needs your attention.